Dead cat bounce: History

-In the cases where the price rebounds twice, the pattern is referred to as the Cat's Ears.

 Technical analysis

 A "dead cat bounce" price pattern may be used as a part of the technical analysis method of stock trading.
 Technical analysis describes a dead cat bounce as a continuation pattern in which a reversal of the current decline occurs followed by a significant price recovery.
 The price fails to continue upward and instead falls again downwards, often surpassing the previous low.
 This phenomenon can be difficult to identify at the time of occurrence, and like market peaks and troughs, it is usually only with hindsight that the pattern is able to be recognised.

 Causes

 Technical factors

 Technical factors, such as a short position from many firms, can help in the formation of a dead cat bounce.
 As many investors buy back their shares to close a short position, the stock receives a temporary increase in demand, driving up the price of the stock.
 Additionally, if the stock has an established history of a stable, continuous and periodic fluctuation between a support price and a resistance price, a low stock price may result in investors buying shares under the belief that the stock price is still following the same trend.
 This has the same effect as the short covering where the price receives a short boost.